mattijauhiainen/hk-paths/PLAN.md

 ## Other things to note

-- For now to make development of the project easier and faster to verify, we will only render the flight paths of the first 5 flights in the data.
-Do not change this unless explicitly requested.
 - There are few folders that you don't need to care about.
 Ignore these folders:
   - noisedocs
   - script